 - Kyoto Red (75 days) – This is a Japanese carrot and has rosy red roots and tall, healthy tops.
 The carrots are smooth with red skin and interiors and can grow up to a foot in length.
 I like to plant seeds in mid-summer for a fall and winter harvest.

 - Red Samurai (75 days) – Described as a ‘true red’ carrot, Red Samurai has deep watermelon-red skin and flesh.
 The unique color holds up well when cooked.
 I love to enjoy this variety raw as the roots are sweet and crisp.

-If you want to learn how to harvest carrots year round from garden beds or cold frames, be sure to check out my award-winning, best-selling book, The Year-Round Vegetable Gardener.
+If you want to learn how to harvest carrots year round from garden beds or cold frames (home-grown carrots for Christmas!), be sure to check out my award-winning, best-selling book, The Year-Round Vegetable Gardener.

 For more reading on growing carrots and other root crops, please visit the following articles: